Since buying the Ninja Blender and Soup Maker I’ve been busy putting it through its paces.

 Where Can I Buy It For The Best Deal?

-As with all kitchen appliances it’s worth having a shop around for the best price.
-I bought mine direct from the Ninja UK online store.
-They sometimes have instalment options where you can spread the cost, as well as, at the time of writing this review, offer a price match and free next day delivery (please double check their website for full details).
+As with all kitchen appliances, it’s worth having a shop around for the best price.
+I bought mine directly from the Ninja UK online store.
+They sometimes have instalment options where you can spread the cost (please double check their website for full details).

 Ninja Blender and Soup Maker Recipes